 Why is it important to address leash biting early on?

 It’s vital to tackle leash biting early.
-This behavior can become a bad habit if not stopped quickly.
+This behaviour can become a bad habit if not stopped quickly.
 Early intervention makes training your puppy easier and prevents bad habits from forming.

 How do I train my puppy to stop biting the leash?